-Figure out where educated Ring-Necks hide late season.
+Figure out where educated Ring-Neck Pheasant hide during the late hunting season.

 If you’re lucky enough to still be hunting ring-necks this late in the season, the place to find the pheasants has probably changed a lot since opening day.
 Long tails are quick learners.
 Which means they’ve already wised up within the first couple of weeks.
 And every day a rooster lives is another day they get to practice giving the slip to hunters and dogs.